‘Caution fatigue’ may lead to COVID-19 spike, experts warn as crowds increase ahead of Diwali | Health

 ‘Caution fatigue’ may lead to COVID-19 spike, experts warn as crowds increase ahead of Diwali

 Stress over lives disrupted and fear of contracting a disease that continues its relentless spread is a potent cocktail that has led to "caution fatigue" and even "avoidance behaviour", say experts as people everywhere seem to drop their guard against COVID-19.
 There are worrying signs that the resolve to continue adhering to the dos and don'ts of the times -- physical distancing, wearing masks and maintaining hygiene protocol – is flagging.
-This recklessness may lead to a resurgence in novel coronavirus infections and stall the progress in curbing the disease, the experts said.
+This recklessness, more evident ahead of Diwali, may lead to a resurgence in novel coronavirus infections and stall the progress in curbing the disease, the experts said.

 "Yes, people are definitely getting tired but unfortunately the virus is not," Prabhdeep Kaur, deputy director at Chennai's ICMR-National Institute of Epidemiology (NIE), told PTI.
 Although there is a decline in active cases and test positivity in India, a large proportion of the population is still susceptible to infection, she warned.
 There is a risk of resurgence unless people wear masks, maintain social distance and avoid gatherings.

-According to the Health ministry on Thursday, COVID-19 cases rose by 47,905 to take the count to 86,83,916 while the number people who recuperated went up to 80,66,501.
-In Delhi, however, the cases continue to escalate sharply with 8,593 cases recorded on Wednesday.
+According to the Health ministry on Friday, COVID-19 cases rose by 44,879 to take the count to 87.28 lakh while recoveries went up to 81.15 lakh.
+In Delhi, however, the cases continue to escalate with 7,053 cases and 104 fatalities recorded on Thursday.
 "The virus is here to stay and we have to adopt certain behavioural changes for the long term.
 If we become complacent, the virus will continue to spread and we may see a resurgence of cases," the epidemiologist said.
 When the nationwide lockdown was first announced in March, people were charged with energy and there was the desire to actively work towards flattening the COVID-19 curve.
 However, as the months roll into another with no signs of an end anytime soon, the mix of anxiety and fear has left many people feeling drained.
 As motivation dips, people are growing more lax about social distancing guidelines -- and potentially putting themselves, and others, in harm's way.
 With Diwali just two days away, the signs are there across the country with large crowds thronging markets, people getting together for social and religious gatherings and a general recklessness setting in.

 Psychologist Shweta Sharma said people have already reached a higher stage of fear and anxiety in the pandemic and this is the reason for their "avoidance behaviour" as far as precautionary measures are concerned.
 "Motivational factors are also important to increase any desirable behaviour but in this situation where people are not sure about their motivational factor due to uncertain causes of getting contamination, it's becoming a forcing factor for them," Sharma, a consultant clinical psychologist at the Columbia Asia Hospital in Gurgaon, told PTI.
 She said it was natural to develop a sense of complacency over a period of time as people see their efforts have not led to the desired result.
 "They are not even sure whether their efforts are making any sense or not.
 So the psychological tendency of complacent behaviour has increased where people are not concerned about the results and are acting in autopilot mode," Sharma, who is also a counsellor at the Jawaharlal Nehru University (JNU) Health Center, added.